 - Don't sleep late on working days

 - Don't run to the refrigerator too often!

-If you are a start-up in the Chesterfield area and would like to discuss any issue, contact the team at Andrew Herring & Co.
+If you are in the Chesterfield area and would like the support of an experienced firm of accountants and business advisers, contact Andrew Herring & Co.